 When you first begin playing Ancestors Legacy, you’re only given one choice in terms of the scenario.
 You have access to the Viking campaign as you reenact the raid of Lindisfarne’s Monastery – the beginning of the Viking Age.
 This basically acts as the tutorial which slowly teaches you everything you’ll need to survive; from the stealth single-unit segments to the massive battles requiring you to expand your camps and invade others.
 Once you’ve played through these five chapters, which will take you around five to six hours, the other seven scenarios unlock, allowing you to play them in whichever order you choose.

 The four civilisations are the Vikings, Anglo-Saxon, Teutons and Slavs, each with two narrative-based scenarios which will take you around six hours or more each, depending upon your skill level.
-As someone who is completely ignorant of historical events, I couldn’t tell you if the stories being told are factually correct or contain technology which wasn’t around at the time the narrative is implying.
+As someone who is completely ignorant of historical events, I couldn’t tell you if the stories being told are factually correct or contain technology that wasn’t around at the time the narrative is implying.
 However, whilst playing through the Viking scenarios, seeing invasions, people getting hung and burnt at the stake, war breaking out between brothers, and mindless murder of innocent citizens, nothing felt obviously wrong or inaccurate for the time period.

 Despite my lack of knowledge, the narrative was gripping and had me hooked, even throughout the worst mission I’ve ever played (which I’ll get to later).